-In the furthest south-western part of the constellation, we find the exceptional globular cluster NGC 6541.
-It is a beautiful object, packed with various-magnitude stars which grow into a very condensed bright core.
+In the furthest south-western part of the constellation, we find the exceptional It is a globular cluster NGC 6541. beautiful object, packed with variousmagnitude stars which grow into a very condensed bright core.
 The outskirts of the globular cluster reveal pinpoint shimmering gem-stars spraying away into the field of view.
-The stars in the southern part seem denser in comparison with those in the north-west, which gives an impression of flowing away.
+The stars in the southern part seem denser in comparison with those in the north-west, gives an impression of flowing away.
 With care and higher magnification, dark lanes become visible around the edges between the short star strings.